tpavlek/laddertracker/README.md

 Any system controls that can be done in the web interface, can also be done via the command line.
 Run `php console.php` for a list of commands and their descriptions.

+To update the ladder id, change the static variables in `vendor/depotwarehouse/bnet-sc2-api/src/Apiservice.php`.

 Testing
 ---------